tech-learning-collective/hackersnextdoor/_events/TBD.md

 title: "TBD"
 speakers:
     - atlanticplazatenants
+    - oliviamartin
-teaser: This session description has yet to be determined.
+teaser: The session descriptions for these speakers have yet to be determined.
 ---